NoTiX452/NoTiX452/README.md

 - 👋 Hi, I’m @NoTiX452
-- 👀 I’m interested in Python/HTML & CSS/C++
+- 👀 I’m interested in Python/HTML & CSS/C++/JavaScript/Game Development
-- 🌱 I’m currently learning Python/HTML & CSS/C++
+- 🌱 I’m currently learning Python/HTML & CSS/C++/JavaScript
 - 💞️ I’m looking to collaborate on everything so I can learn
 - 📫 How to reach me?
 Send me a message or @NoTiX#5669 on Discord